 After the series was adapted into anime by SHAFT, Monogatari grew bigger and has become a huge hit worldwide.
 The storyline consists of one main plot with many individual stories within the world.
 They are introducing new characters in every story.
 The stories consist of unique characters in odd positions, with impressive backstories that can create whole different meanings, which can still be fun to watch.

-Watching this series in chronological order isn’t crucial.
+Having the Monogatari watch order chronological isn’t crucial.
 Still, it is the best way to understand many of the confusing plot lines planted within each story.
 With the release of the second and final season, fans have been confused about what to expect, thinking there is more to it than intended.
 Yet, due to the shuffled timeline, the creator has designed to create mystery from each release and to help add big announcements along with the story.

 The Monogatari series consists of a massive world with many different characters, all tied in with a common theme and sense connected.
 With a complex yet, rational understanding.
 Watching the series in chronological order can better understand the viewer on many details skipped or not paid attention to from the start.